amirdew/CollectionViewPagingLayout/README.md

     }
 }
 ```
-of course you can easily override this
+If that's not what you want, you can implement it.

 ## Customize Prepared Transformables

-Yes, you can customize them or even combine them, to do that like before conform your cell class to the transformable protocol(s) and then implement `TransformableView.transform` function and call the transformable function manually, like this:
+Yes, you can customize them or even combine them.
+To do that, implement `TransformableView.transform` function and call the transformable function manually, like this:
 ```swift
 extension LayoutTypeCollectionViewCell: ScaleTransformView {